EDUCBA Logo

 Analysis ToolPak Add-In method 2-7

 • A regression dialog box will appear.
-Select the Input Y range and Input X range (medical expenses and age, respectively).
-In the case of multiple linear regression, we can select more columns of independent variables (like if we wish to see the impact of BMI as well on medical expenses).
+Select the Input Y and X ranges (medical expenses and age, respectively).
+In the case of multiple linear regression, we can select more columns of independent variables (like if we wish to see the impact of BMI on medical expenses).

 • Check the ‘Labels’ box to include headers.